vnn8248/gatsby-starter-netlify-cms/src/pages/index.md

   heading: Hello!
   body: Over the past nine years I’ve helped organizations and programs with a
     social or environmental purpose gain more brand visibility and become more profitable.
-I believe we work too much not to enjoy and positively contribute to the world with what we do every day.
-My interests are at the intersection of  relationship building, content creation, and program design.
+In my view, we work too much not to enjoy and positively contribute to the world with what we do every day.
+My own career experiences have fostered interests at the intersection of relationship building, content creation, and program design.
 I'm especially passionate about sustainable, community-based development with accessible careers and economic mobility at its core.
-I’m committed to producing educational content and programs to help develop local economies and allow for innovative educational experiences for all.
+To support this, I'm open to opportunities to produce educational content and programs that will develop local economies and allow for innovative educational experiences for all.
 I’m also dedicated to empowering more adults to design careers they love and the world needs!
 whatImDoingNow:
   heading: Current and Past Work Samples
-  description: I am a masters student for UNC's MEITE program in the school of
-    education.
-It is a masters program in education innovation, technology, and entrepreneurship.
-I have partnered with Professor Ryoo to be a part of the Design Thinking grant project.
-I also work with HealthHIV.org to develop instructional design courses and materials.
+  description: n/a
   logos:
     - logoImage: /img/unc-ed-logo.png
       logoName: Masters in Education Innovation, Technology, and Entrepreneurship